rosie-jo/serverless-tailwind-resume/README.md

 ### how did I about completing this, what decisions did I make ?

-I've always had my heart set on learning AWS out of the main cloud providers, however to me it seemed working cloud agnostically made sense in terms of IaC so I opted to use terraform.
+I've always had my heart set on learning AWS out of the main cloud providers, however to me it seemed working cloud agnosticly made sense in terms of IaC so I opted to use terraform.
 Eventhough I wanted to code this project out, I knew enough to know I couldn't begin with coding, so I built out the whole project clicking through the console to familarise myself with what I would need to know - from there I opened vscode and the docs and got programming !

 ## The repo begins with a full project ?